-We have open postdoctoral fellowships for talented scientists interested in questions relating to basic mechanisms of NMDAR-dependent pain plasticity, and synaptic development.
-Opportunities to use state of the art STED imaging systems, work with exciting colleagues and be part of a dynamic team of scientists.
+We have open postdoctoral fellowships for talented scientists interested in questions relating to basic mechanisms of NMDAR-dependent pain plasticity and synaptic development.
+Opportunities to use state-of-the-art STED imaging systems, work with exciting colleagues, and be part of a dynamic team of scientists.
 High motivation and the ability to work independently as well as part of the team are a must.

 We are seeking recent graduates with a Ph.D. in neuroscience, biophysics, physiology, or other relevant fields.
 Our team is multidisciplinary, using molecular and cellular biology, biochemistry, super-resolution microscopy, biophysics and mouse genetics.
 The candidate will be mentored by and work closely with Dr. Dalva.
-Dr. Dalva is committed to supporting fellows on their trajectory to an independent research career, including attending meetings, and ensuring that they submit competitive applications for fellowships and external grant funding.
+Dr. Dalva is committed to supporting fellows on their trajectory to an independent research career, including attending meetings and ensuring that they submit competitive applications for fellowships and external grant funding.

-matthew.dalva at jefferson.edu
+Or email: matthew.dalva at jefferson.edu